cqse/teamscale-profiler-dotnet/documentation/userguide.md

 ## Upload Interval

-By default, the upload daemon will upload new trace files every 5 minutes.
+By default, the upload daemon will upload finished trace files every 5 minutes.
 To change this interval, set the `uploadIntervalInMinutes` option in the config file to the desired value.
-Set the option to `0`, to disable scheduled uploads.
-The uploader will then upload existing trace files when invoked and terminate immediately after.
+Set the option to `0` to disable scheduled uploads.
+The uploader will then upload finished trace files when invoked and terminate immediately after.
 This allows complete manual control of uploads.

 # Build Process